 Control – Participants decide how to allocate their budget.
 While budget expenditures must be for Medicaid approved goods or services and must typically increase independence, budgets can be used for items and services beyond just paying caregivers.
 Some participants increase their independence by installing a ramp in their home, or by purchasing a microwave to be able to independently prepare meals, instead of relying on caregivers.

 Access – The ability to hire friends or family members is especially important in rural areas where homecare workers and agencies are limited.
-COVID-19 has exacerbated this shortage, which we will touch on later in this article.
+In fact, between 2013 and 2019, the number of available home care workers for every 100 patients in need fell by nearly 12%.

 Cost-Effectiveness – Self-directing participants can strategically use their budget to gain the most benefit.
 For example, they may choose to use their budget to purchase an item for a one-time cost that allows them to use fewer hours of homecare labor ongoing.